Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Geometric operations refer to a set of methods that can be used to process and analyze geometric features, like points, lines and polygons.
 In the context of geographic data analysis, these operations allow us, for instance, to ask questions about how two or more geographic objects relate to each other: Do they intersect, touch, or overlap?
 Are they adjacent to one another?
 How far apart are they?
 With the tools bundled in geopandas, it is easy to perform these kind of operations which is the main focus of Chapter 6.
 As we delve into the geometric operations, you will discover that they form the foundation of many geospatial analyses, enabling insights that are often difficult to discern from non-spatial data alone.

 In the following, we demonstrate some of the most common geometric manipulation functions available in geopandas.
 We will do this by continuing to explore the census tract data from Austin, Texas.
 Geometric manipulations are often useful e.g. when working with data related to administrative boundaries, as we often might need to transform or manipulate the geographic data in one way or another for further analysis and visualization purposes.
-Next, we will learn how to generate centroids, different outlines and buffer zones for the polygons.
+Next, we will learn how to generate centroids, different outlines, and buffer zones for the polygons.
 Let's start by reading the census tract data into `GeoDataFrame`.
 In this case, we use data that we already manipulated a bit in the previous section (by calculating the area and population density):
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}